tytot/tytot/README.md

 </div>

 ## :mortar_board: Daily Trivia!
-*Updated 10/31/2024 at 12:00 AM*
+*Updated 11/1/2024 at 12:00 AM*
-### What recording artist claims that sportscaster Marv Albert was a major influence on his sound?
+### By what collective name do Christians refer to God the Father, God the Son and the Holy Ghost?
 <details>
 <summary>
-David Lee Roth
+the Trio
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Meat Loaf
+the Troika
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Axl Rose
+the Triumvirate
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Chuck D
+the Trinity
 </summary>

 :heavy_check_mark: *Correct!*